ommore86/JAVA/README.md

 # JAVA
-Java files, all at one place!!!
+Small Java files, all at one place!!!